SMC-AAU-CPH/smc-cph.github.io/_posts/2018-08-22-introduction-group-b.md

 ### Ashane Silva

 Ashane Silva is a drummer, audio producer, composer, and the founder of the audio project "The Terra Tomorrow", as well as the founder of "Fatpuppy Audio Productions".
-He is a graduate of the University of Colombo, Sri Lanka, in financial mathematics and currently following the MCT programme at the University of Oslo, Norway.
+He is a graduate of the University of Colombo, Sri Lanka, in financial mathematics and currently following the SMC programme at the University of Oslo, Norway.

 <silva.randika@gmail.com>